Charter for Involvement

 Aim

-The most important aim of the Charter is for people who receive support to be more listened to and respected.
+The aim of the Charter is for people who receive support to be more listened to and respected.
+Signing up to the Charter will help organisations to put their values into practice and to put people at the centre of everything they do.

 Download the Charter